railsgirls/guides.railsgirls.com/_posts/2013-04-08-how-to-continue-with-programming.markdown

 blog post to help you find the best way to keep going with learning on how to program!

-There are 4 steps which I've came up with and I encourage you to really take them to your heart and do them.
+There are 4 steps which I've come up with and I encourage you to really take them to your heart and do them.

 Originally this article was planned as a talk for the end of the Rails Girls Basel event but the girls